 California: Help wild animals who are forced to endure interactions with the public

-The California State Assembly is considering a bill that would end public encounters with sloths, otters, kangaroos, wallabies, elephants, bears, servals and caracals.
+The California State Assembly is considering a bill that would end public encounters with nonhuman primates, elephants and bears.

 Animals used for public handling are typically pulled from their mothers shortly after birth to be exploited, a practice that denies newborns critical maternal care.
 Premature maternal separation causes considerable anxiety to fiercely protective mothers who experience a sense of loss after their infants are removed.
 And infant animals with weak immune systems are subjected to stress, neglect and mistreatment associated with public handling.

 The misguided demand for close encounters with wild animals fuels the private pet trade, an industry that decimates wildlife across the U.S. and around the world.
-These activities may be promoted as immersion exhibits, close encounters, interactive exhibits, ambassador animal experiences, meet and greets or simply opportunities to feed, pet, hold, play with, ride or swim with various types of wild animals.
+These activities may be promoted as immersion exhibits, close encounters, interactive exhibits, ambassador animal experiences, meet and greets, or simply opportunities to feed, pet, hold or play with various types of wild animals.
 Forcing wild animals to interact with the public subjects animals to physical and psychological distress for human entertainment.

 TAKE ACTION

-Please send a message to your state assemblymember today and urge them to support AB 892, using the form below.
+Please send a message to your state assemblymember today and urge them to vote in support of AB 892, using the form below.